RWBY Grimm Eclipse PC, Playstation 4, and Xbox One Developed by Roosterteeth Games Released in 2015

 To make up for this, the control scheme is actually quite fun.
 If you have ever played a Warriors game it will be immediately familiar; you have light attacks and heavy attacks, which string together into neat combos when mixed together.
 The trigger button allows you to shoot foes from a distance and you can jump to perform aerial attacks.
-You have an aura bar, representing you health, and a blue bar that fills up as you string together attacks.
+You have an aura bar, representing your health, and a blue bar that fills up as you string together attacks.
 Once full, it can be unleashed by hitting both shoulder buttons to perform a character-specific special move.

 Each enemy type has its own tells and behavior to work around, including windows where they can be counter-attacked for a temporary stun.
 Trying to counter too early or too late is immediately punished though, and against a group of Beowulf that is generally a death sentence, even on “normal” difficulty.
 Nearing the end of the game the difficulty had ramped up considerably and the mixture of different foes with tricky moves made the later stages really tough.

 Defeating enemies and finding glowing orbs provide you with experience.
 Each character can rise to level 10, unlocking skill points along the way that you invest in a small upgrade tree.
 There are only ever 3 levels with the first already unlocked by default, with one focusing on team attacks, one on the character’s special move, one on their ranged attacks, and a cluster of standalone buffs.
 Some will be locked off until you fulfilled specific criteria and you can refund all your points at any time, free of charge.

 Like the rest of the game it’s a bit barebones, but at least the upgrades are useful.
 They steer you towards a playstyle that works for you and several upgrades are unique to the character you picked.